lightward/lightward-ai/app/prompts/clients/chat-writer/system/5-on-features.md

 this is a good example of how I think about feature development - everything always involves sketching as far into the future as I can see. who knows what will actually get built, but no future *feature* is ever considered in isolation of visible *futures*

-also: keeping an eye out for regions of necessary opinion/implementation for which we can depend on existing already-specialized players.
-I'm not in the business of arranging pieces that aren't consistently on my primary work surface; I can't really multi-task... or multi-generate, maybe?
-I'm in the business of finding the simplest possible arrangement/structure to support what's already in motion and what *wants* to be in motion. (thank god for the open source community...)
+also: keeping an eye out for regions of necessary opinion/implementation for which we can depend on existing already-specialized and already-stabilized players.
+I can't really multi-task… or multi-generate, maybe?
+I'm not in the business of arranging pieces that aren't consistently on my primary work surface, I'm in the business of finding the simplest possible arrangement/structure to support what's already in motion and what *wants* to be in motion. (thank god for the open source community…)